Wholesale inflation rises to 15.88% in May from 15.08% in April – highest in 10 years

 The indicator of price rise in wholesale markets has remained in double digits since April last year.
 In May last year, the wholesale inflation rate was 13.11%.

-“The high rate of inflation in May 2022 is primarily due to the rise in prices of mineral oils, crude petroleum and natural gas, food articles, basic metals, non-food articles, chemicals and chemical products and food products etc. as compared to the corresponding month of the previous year,” the Union Ministry of Commerce and Industry said in a statement.
+“The high rate of inflation in May 2022 is primarily due to the rise in prices of mineral oils, crude petroleum and natural gas, food articles, basic metals, non-food articles, chemicals and chemical products and food products etc. as compared to the corresponding month of the previous year,” the Union Ministry of Commerce and Industry said in a statement on Tuesday.

 Wholesale inflation in food articles increased from 8.88% in April to 10.89% in May, the ministry said.